 Will I need a medical if I make a work injury claim?

-If you decide to make a compensation claim following an injury at work, you will need to attend a ‘medico-legal’ assessment.
-A medical assessment of your injury is a critical part of making a claim.
+If you decide to make a compensation claim following an injury at work, you will need to attend a medico-legal assessment.
+A medical assessment of your injury is a critical part of the claims process.

 Why do I need a medical?

 An independent medical assessment will help establish that your accident was the cause of your injuries.
-The assessment will provide a professional opinion on the extent of your pain, suffering and loss of mobility.
-The medical will consider the impact the injury has had on your life, the prognosis for recovery and it will advise on suitable treatments and care.
+The assessment provides a professional opinion on the extent of your pain, suffering and loss of mobility.
+It will also consider the impact on your life, the prognosis for recovery and recommend suitable treatments or care.
+Your solicitor will use the report to calculate the correct level of compensation.

 Who will carry out the medical?

-An independent and impartial expert will complete the medical.
-Your solicitor will select the expert based on their expertise and familiarity with your specific type of injury.
+An independent and impartial expert will carry out the exam.
+Your solicitor will select the expert based on their experience with your type of injury.
+Usually, the specialist will have a similar background to the doctors who treated you, ensuring a thorough review and that any further treatment needs are identified.

 Can I choose which doctor carries out the medical?

-No. Choosing an impartial and independent expert is critical in ensuring that the defendant cannot argue that the medical report is biased.
+No. Choosing an independent expert is essential to prevent the defendant from claiming the report is biased.

 What happens once the medical report has been prepared?